maiziezhoulab/RNN_BrainMaturation/README.md

 matplotlib, statsmodels, scipy, pandas, Tensorflow 1.9 or higher (but not 2.X)

 ## Colab
-Here we also provide a jupyter notebook **RNN_BrainMaturation.ipynb** that you can directly use in google Colab to train the models and perform the main analysis.
+Here we also provide a jupyter notebook **RNN_BrainMaturation.ipynb** that you can directly use in google Colab to train the models and perform some main analysis.

 ## Training